zuixjs/zuix/README.md

 ### Getting Started

-Install and include `zuix.min.js` library using one of the following methods.
+Start using zUIx with the demo [website template](https://github.com/genielabs/zuix-web-template) or start from scratch by including it in your project using one of the following methods.

 ###### Local copy